oncomouse/courses/2020/engl354fall2020.md

 ---
-title: ENGL 354, Fall 2020
-number: ENGL 354
+title: Syllabus
+course:
   term: Fall 2020
   description: |
     This course studies the return of interest in rhetorical theory and rhetorical training in the 20th century.
 There are three units: 1) we explore various texts that situate modern life (cities, cars, and mass media, especially) as a problem that rhetoric can solve; 2) we look at some theories of persuasion that respond specifically to these various challenges; 3) we use these theories to explore a rhetorical case study.

     This semester, the case study will be on rhetoric and food.
-instructor:
+  number: ENGL 354
+instructors:
-  name: Andrew Pilsch
+- name: Andrew Pilsch
   email: apilsch@tamu.edu
+  office:
+  - hours: MWF 10:15-11:15
-  office_hours: MWF 10:15-11:15, LAAH 417
+    location: LAAH 417
 layout: syllabus
 ---
 # Assignments